Adultery in Francoist Spain and the democratic transition: Francoist period (1939 - 1975)

 These laws would remain on the books until 1978.

 The 1944 Penal Code allowed for blood revenge to be punished with the symbolic sentence of destierro, but only in cases where a husband caught his wife in the sexual act of committing adultery, not when a wife caught her husband.
 The law also stated fathers could kill their daughters if she was 22 years old or younger, and they caught her having sex with a man with the same symbolic punishment of exile from their home at a distance greater than 25 kilometers for a few years and there was no punishment if the husband/father only gave injuries not classed as "grave" to his wife/daughter.
 The code said, "The husband who, if his wife is caught in adultery, will kill the woman or the adulterer on the spot or cause them one of the serious injuries, will be punished with banishment.
 If he causes them second-class injuries, he will be free of punishment.
 These rules are applicable to fathers in the same circumstances, with respect to their daughters under twenty-three years of age and their corruptors, as long as they lived in their father's house.
 Protests had taken place in the 1920s by women opposed to earlier versions of the law, found in Article 438."

-The blood revenge law was rescinded in 1963, with husbands and fathers no longer having the right to kill wives or daughters caught engaging in elicit sex acts.
+The blood revenge law was rescinded in 1963, with husbands and fathers no longer having the right to kill wives or daughters caught engaging in illicit sex acts.
 Lots of women and some men were in prison for offenses relating to adultery.
 They were rarely talked about.
 Starting in 1975, before the death of Franco, women had started to mobilize by taking to the streets to demand the decriminalization of adultery.

 Caserón de la Goleta, the prison for women in Málaga, held thousands of women over its history.
 Women found themselves there for a wide variety of offenses including adultery, divorce or lesbian relationships.
 Divorce was illegal in Spain during Franco era and was legalized in 1981.